Increasing security can reduce premiums

 Get buildings or buildings and contents insurance quotes for unoccupied property, including houses awaiting sale, probate or refurbishment, plus second homes.

-Just click the 'Get Quotes' button at the top of this page and you'll be taken to Towergate Connect, our preferred provider for unoccupied property insurance.
+If you can't find a suitable quote or you need unoccupied cover for a longer period, just click the 'Get Quotes' button at the top of this page and you'll be taken to Towergate Insurance, our preferred provider for unoccupied property insurance.

 There you'll find more information on the type of insurance you've selected before being invited into the simple-to-use quotes process.